bartaxyz/covidbility/README.md

 ![GitHub Pages Deployment](https://github.com/bartaxyz/covidbility/workflows/GitHub%20Pages%20Deployment/badge.svg)

+:warning: This project no longer provides good data, and should not be used.
+It was useful at the beginning of the pandemic, but not anymore.

 ### <a href="https://bartaxyz.github.io/covidbility/">Learn your chance</a> to get infected by novel coronavirus.

 - Show % chance of becoming infected today, and days before.